AustinMichaelColeman/rep-recorder/README.md

 # rep-recorder

-You can see it live at https://www.austincoleman.dev/rep-recorder/

-A workout tracking website.
-Here are some of the features:
+A workout tracking website created with React.js and Next.js.

+Deployed using GitHub Pages: https://www.austincoleman.dev/rep-recorder/

+# Features

-- Workout data is stored locally in the browser
+- Stores workout data in the frontend in IndexedDB
-- Workout data can be backed up with Google Drive
+- Workout data can be backed up with Google Drive API

+Coming Soon:

 - Workout data can be restored from Google Drive
+- PKCE workflow rather than implicit workflow for Google Drive API

-## Getting Started
+## Local Development

 First, run the development server: